 I currently hold the position of locum consultant in Palliative Medicine, Marymount University Hospital & Hospice, Cork and am PhD student in Palliative Care, Lancaster University, UK.
 I obtained my Bachelor of Medicine in University College Cork in 2002.
 I became a member of the Irish College of General Practitioners in 2009, before completing Higher Specialist Training in Palliative Medicine with the Royal College of Physicians in Ireland in 2016.
 I hold additional qualifications in Medicine of the Elderly, Clinical Psychiatry, Child Health and Clinical Dermatology awarded by the Royal College of Physician’s in Ireland, Royal College of Surgeons in Ireland and Cardiff University, UK.
 My research interests and publications include out-of-hours palliative care, communication networks and symptom control.

-I qualified as a Registered General Nurse at the Adelaide Hospital and held a number of positions at the Adelaide & Meath Hospital, Tallaght.
-In addition to a BSc (Hons) and a MBA, I completed an MSc in Medical Ethics and Law and a Prof Diploma in Corporate Governance.
-I also qualified as a Black Belt in Lean/6 Sigma and Crew/Team resource Management Instructor.
-I worked as Directorate Business Manager at St. James Hospital before moving to the HSE’s National Clinical Strategy and Planning Directorate as National Programme Manager for Rheumatology, Neurology, Dermatology, Orthopaedics, Epilepsy and Home Antimicrobial Therapy.
-I subsequently held the post of Chief Operations Officer at the Adelaide & Meath Hospital, Tallaght before joining LauraLynn Ireland’s Children’s Hospice in August 2014.
-I am currently co-chair of the HSE National Development Committee for Palliative Care for Children with Life-Limiting Conditions in Ireland and am an Executive Committee Member of the All Ireland Institute of Hospice and Palliative Care.
-In additional I am also a council member of the Health Management Institute of Ireland and Board Director of Tearfund Ireland.
+Sharon qualified as a Registered General Nurse at the Adelaide Hospital and held a number of positions at the Adelaide & Meath Hospital, Tallaght.
+In addition to a BSc (Hons) and a MBA, she has also completed an MSc in Medical Ethics and Law and a Prof Diploma in Corporate Governance and is a Black Belt in Lean/6 Sigma and Crew/Team resource Management Instructor.
+Sharon worked as Directorate Business Manager at St. James’s Hospital before moving to the HSE’s National Clinical Strategy and Planning Directorate as National Programme Manager for Rheumatology, Neurology, Dermatology, Orthopaedics, Epilepsy and Home Antimicrobial Therapy.
+She subsequently held the post of Chief Operations Officer at the Adelaide & Meath Hospital, Tallaght before joining LauraLynn Ireland’s Children’s Hospice in August 2014 as Chief Executive Officer.
+Sharon has recently taken up position as Director of the All-Island Congenital Heart Disease Network.
+In additional, Sharon is also a council member of the Health Management Institute of Ireland and Board Director of Tearfund Ireland.

 After 24 years as an officer in the Defence Forces, I joined the staff of St. Patrick’s Hospital (now Marymount University Hospital & Hospice) in 1997 as Secretary Manager, a role that expanded within two years to Chief Executive Officer.
 During my 17 years in Marymount, the hospital and hospice underwent many significant changes, which included a more than doubling of the number of staff and volunteers, and the relocation of all services to the new purpose-built hospice at Curraheen.